nakytoe/pyspark-docker/README.md

 # pyspark-docker

 My working directory for learning spark.
-No planned direction.
+No planned direction, but I may add here some scripts or solutions I find inspiring.

 Build container with: